 If you’re an organizer of an event that was supposed to happen in the next few weeks and you decided to push to 2021, I’d encourage you to think about hosting a virtual event, even if it’s a mini version of your main event.
 There’s a worldwide audience sitting in their home, looking for ways to connect with others.

 Lastly, thank you to all the essential workers out there.
 Support your local businesses.
-Minimize movement.
-Keep your distance.
-Wash your hands.
+Wear a mask.